• 20-year dedicated manufacturer

 Read our insights on changing regulations and other technical topics.

-The thermal conductivity of beryllium copper ranges from approximately 150 W/(m·K) to 400 W/(m·K), and the specific value depends on the type of beryllium copper alloy used and the temperature.
-For example, the thermal conductivity of C17200 beryllium copper at 20℃ is 105 W/(m·K), while the thermal conductivity of C17500 beryllium copper wire is 320 W/(m·K).
+The thermal conductivity of beryllium copper typically ranges from approximately 150 W/(m·K) to 400 W/(m·K).
+The specific value depends heavily on the type of beryllium copper alloy used and the operating temperature.
+For example, the thermal conductivity of C17200 beryllium copper at 20°C is 105 W/(m·K), while the thermal conductivity of C17500 beryllium copper wire can reach up to 320 W/(m·K).

 beryllium copper thermal expansion coefficient